Parent page: Altium 365 Workspace

 MPN1 (Manufacturer Part Number) – might be:

 Part Choice data synchronization supports multiple part choice data entries found in the enterprise system component item.
 These additional attributes need to be specified in the configuration file mapping as another pair of attribute definitions, for example:

-The above mapping syntax applies to Part Choice data stored as Arena item attributes (
+The above mapping syntax applies to Part Choice data stored as item attributes (

-MPN1), however if using Arena's native Part Choice system – established in Arena as Relationships under the Sourcing tab – the following syntax structure can be used:
+MPN1), however if you are using Arena's native Part Choice system – established in Arena as Relationships under the Sourcing tab – the following syntax structure can be used:

 Performing Component Synchronization

 Synchronization itself is performed from the Component Sync page of the Workspace's browser interface.
 Click the control associated with the synchronization instance.
 The synchronization process will proceed in accordance with the settings defined in the associated configuration file.

 Component synchronization in progress between a Workspace and the indicated enterprise system instance.

 The control changes to .
 If you want to stop the synchronization process, click this control.
 A confirmation window will appear, where you can click to cancel the synchronization – all components already synchronized will remain so, but no further synchronization beyond that point will occur.

 Refresh the browser (F5) to check when the synchronization process is complete.
 To see further details on the completed process, or to confirm its success or otherwise, select the Synchronization status tab and choose the Closed listing option – if a process is still running it will show in the Active listing.
 Details of the selected synchronization event are shown in the lower pane, which also includes a link to a system-generated notification log file (PLM <Date Time>.log) for the event.
 Click this link to download the detailed log file to the browser's default download folder.